CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-13.md

 1. Once this command executes, Microsoft Defender’s attack disruption feature will log the user out of the Virtual Machine and prevent them from logging back in.
 It may take about 10-15 minutes to log out, please wait

-1. Now you can check your alerts in the Microsoft Defender portal, navigate to **Incidents & alerts** in the left-hand navigation pane.
+1. Now, go back to **svm-<inject key="DeploymentID" enableCopy="false"/>** virtual machine and check your alerts in the Microsoft Defender portal, navigate to **Incidents & alerts** in the left-hand navigation pane.

       ![](./media/E1T3S3upd1.png)